Automattic/jetpack/projects/plugins/wpcomsh/README.md

 - A full page notice on sites that are expired indicating to the user that they can reach out to the site owner to let them know the site has expired.
 - A top header notice on sites that are close to expire.

-### Launchpad

-The Launchpad feature plugin provides backend functionality to support the Launchpad onboarding screen.
-The frontend of the Launchpad screen, provided by Calypso, provides a checklist list of new site actions for customers to take to launch their websites in good order.
-Checklist items depend on site_intent.
-The backend plugin handles updating taks statuses and options based on user actions.

-Note that the Launchpad plugin file is duplicated from WordPress.com.
-Any updates need to be made manually in both places.